-Prices can vary for reusable contact lenses depending on your prescription, they start from as little as £5 per month when joining easycare, your healthcare professional will recommend the best choice for your vision and lifestyle needs.
+Prices can vary for reusable contact lenses depending on your prescription.
+Specsavers monthly contact lenses prices start from as little as £5 per month when joining our easycare subscription service, your healthcare professional will recommend the best choice for your vision and lifestyle needs.

-Frequent contact lens users can become a member of the Specsavers easycare package, which includes free delivery, and provides several benefits, including free eye tests and contact lens appointments, discounted glasses, free replacement lenses, and access to a dedicated contact centre.
-You can book an appointment with one of our opticians here.
+Frequent monthly contact lens users can become a member of the Specsavers easycare subscription package, which includes free delivery, and provides several benefits, including free eye tests and contact lens appointments, free glasses, free replacement lenses, and access to a dedicated contact centre.

 - Statista Research Department. (no date).
 Number of contact lens wearers in the UK and Ireland 1992-2014.
 [Online].
 Available at: https://www.statista.com/stati...
 [Accessed 25 September 2019].

 - American Optometric Association. (no date).
 Advantages and disadvantages of various types of contact lenses.
 [Online].
 Available at: https://www.aoa.org/patients-a...
 [Accessed 25 September 2019].

 - The Guardian. (no date).
 How safe are contact lenses?
 [Online].
 Available at: https://www.theguardian.com/li...
 [Accessed 25 September 2019].